TerraMystics/Terra.Unity.Package/README.md

 ## Usage

-This package can be used for Mobile & Web Developers, or SDK Developers looking to extend the Terra Platform
+This package can be used for Mobile & Web Developers working with Unity, or SDK Developers looking to extend the Terra Platform

 ### Manage Payments